 He has served as Adjunct Professor of Law at Georgetown University Law Center and has lectured on legal topics at Oxford University and Yale Law School.
-He is an elected member of the Council on Foreign Relations and is a door tenant of Goldsmith Chambers in London.
+He is an elected member of the Council on Foreign Relations and is an associate tenant of Goldsmith Chambers in London.

 Mr. Lewis was selected by Washington DC Super Lawyers and by Super Lawyers Corporate Counsel Edition (2009-2020) for Business Litigation.
-He is also featured in Who’s Who as an expert in international insolvency and was nominated by his peers to Who's Who Legal: Asset Recovery 2018 and is included in The Best Lawyers in America© for Commercial Litigation.
+He is also featured in Who’s Who as an expert in international insolvency and was nominated by his peers to Who's Who Legal: Asset Recovery (2018-2019) and is included in The Best Lawyers in America© for Commercial Litigation.
 Mr. Lewis is a regular contributor to The New York Times, The New Yorker, The New York Law Journal, Law360, Esquire and other publications.
 He is a Director of Independent Digital News and Media Limited and a frequent opinion columnist for The Independent.

 Pro Bono and Community Service